-The DV lottery 2023 application will be Open on Saturday October 15th, 2022 and ends On November 2022.
+The DV lottery 2025 application will be Open By October , 2023 and ends On November 2023.
 All Interested applicants will have the opportunity to confirm whether their applications were successful the following year around May.

 What is the age limit for US DV Lottery Program?